 - Near 494,000 Americans over the age of 12 use heroin regularly.

-While these numbers are staggering, it gives reason to pause and wonder about the consequences of use.
+While these numbers are staggering, it gives reason to pause and wonder about the consequences of use and brain damage from drugs.
 Even for those who have gone through addiction treatment, what are the lingering effects of drug and alcohol abuse?
 Is there any hope for recovering proper function after brain damage from drugs has occurred?

 There is always hope.
 If you or your loved one were to stop using today, further damage will also stop.
 With researchers continuing to develop new treatments to find new and improved ways to heal the brain, science fosters brain healing.